My Metamask wallet got hacked – NFT artist guide

 - Getting hacked Part 1 – Immediate actions, remedies and fix

-- Foundation App NFT – Their support and migration procedure
+- Foundation App NFT – Their support and migration procedure (updated for 2022)

 - Opensea NFT – What I did with my NFTs on Opensea after getting hacked